Thursday, August 12, 2010

 **Please note, the pictures here reflect a DOUBLED recipe.**

 I hope you try it out!
 It is really fun to do and the sauce is AMAZING on ice cream, drizzled over chocolate cake, nestled between two shortbread cookies...YUM!
+I can't wait to make this!
+Just slap a red bow on and you are set for the 14th!

 One other thing - have you guys checked ou the "Can Jam" hosted by Tigress in a Jam?
 I originally read about it on Design Sponge and thought it was such a great idea to can a different seasong veg/fruit each month.
 Such a fun challenge!